managarm/managarm/docs/src/contributing/overview.md

 ## Styleguides
 ### Coding Style

-> This section of the Guide is Work-In-Progress.
-Please come back later for more information.

 For the general coding style used in The Managarm Project we refer you to the [coding style](coding-style.md).

 ### Commit Messages

-> This section of the Guide is Work-In-Progress.
-Please come back later for more information.

 For commit messages we usually write something like this: